WebOfTrustInfo/rwot6-santabarbara/draft-documents/did-spec-1.0.md

-The group expects that work will continue during the [W3C Credentials Community Group](https://w3c-ccg.github.io/) meetings over the next several months with a plan to take the specification on the W3C Standards track by Q4 2018.
+The group expects that work will continue during the [W3C Credentials Community Group](https://w3c-ccg.github.io/) meetings over the next several months, with a plan to take the specification on the W3C Standards track by Q4 2018.
 The following work items will be needed to progress onto the W3C Standards track: